PurritoBin/PurritoBin/README.md

 - When you visit the html webpage the *key* is in the hash property of the webpage, which is never sent to the server
 - All decryption is done inside the browser on the client side

-TODO: Write decent clients, which are readable and modifiable

 ## Server （ฅ＾・ﻌ・＾）ฅ